Ohervet/Bjet_MCMC/README.md

 5. First time use: execute `blazar_initialize.py` with `python blazar_initialize.py` or `python3 blazar_initialize.py` depending on your Python setup.
 This creates all necessary folders and compiles the C++ code (see [bjet](#using-bjet_02)).
 6. Execute `blazar_run_mcmc.py` with `python blazar_run_mcmc.py` or `python3 blazar_run_mcmc.py` depending on your Python setup.

-`console_data_processing.py` can be executed in an interactive Python console.
-It loads all information necessary for calling functions to create statistics and plots given a path relative to `BASE_PATH` for a results folder.

 By default, configurations are read from `mcmc_config.txt` and results are written to a file in `local_results` entitled `run_yyyy-mm-dd-hh:mm:ss`.

 ### Dependencies